kheerand/fabric/patterns/create_concept_map/system.md

 - The concept map should be in Mermaid syntax.

-- The layout of the concept map should be top-down.
+- The layout of the concept map should be left-right.

 - Ensure you follow ALL these instructions when creating your output.